-5. In the cases foreseen by paragraphs 2, 3 and 4, the prior approval refusal implies juridical ineffectiveness of the respective acts, contracts and any other instruments only after the date of the respective decision's notification to the services or organization.
+2. In the procedures provided for in the previous paragraph, the prior approval refusal involves the jurisdictional ineffectiveness of the respective acts, contracts and other instruments only after the notification date of the respective decision to the interested services or organization.

-6. In the cases foreseen by paragraph 2, the accomplished works or the goods or services acquired after the celebration of the contract and till the date of the prior approval may be paid after such notification, provided that the sum does not exceed the financial planning contractually established for the same time period.
+3. The works carried out or the goods or services purchased after the celebration of the contract until the notification date of the prior approval refusal may be paid after the mentioned notification, provided that the respective value does not exceed the programming established by contract for that period.